erickcastrillo/Diquis/docs/ADDITIONAL_FEATURES.md

 - Network monitoring and security
 - Automated backup and disaster recovery

-This comprehensive feature set would position La Cantera as a market-leading football academy management system with capabilities that extend far beyond basic administration to provide intelligent insights and seamless user experiences for all stakeholders.
+This comprehensive feature set would position Diquis as a market-leading football academy management system with capabilities that extend far beyond basic administration to provide intelligent insights and seamless user experiences for all stakeholders.